Etskh/card-creator/README.md

   `[ {#card types}                               ]`
 - ✓ these buttons will show the cardtype below as a list of card data `[ {#card types}                               ]`
-- second bar will switch between the different card-type views `[ view | layout     -light green-             ]`
+- ✓ second bar will switch between the different card-type views `[ view | layout     -light green-             ]`
-- a table of existing cards
+- ✓ a table of existing cards
   `[ view | layout | data   -light green-        ]`
 - create a new card creates a new row in the table
 - changing fields in the text edit view popup
-- each card has a number beside it denoting how many in the deck (4x)
+- ✓ each card has a number beside it denoting how many in the deck (4x)

+## MILESTONE 6
+### Field Templates
+- you can create a template for a field at the cardtype level
+- this will provide a value for the field data doesn't exist for that card
+- by default, the field data will be grayed out in the view
+- you can use [field-name] in the fields to print out other fields
+- it makes sure that you don't have any circular dependencies

 ## MILESTONE 3